momijiame/gokinjo/README.md

 ### What is this?

 - A feature extraction library based on k-nearest neighbor algorithm in Python
-  - k-NN based feature has experience of being used in 1st place solution of Kaggle competition (see references)
+  - k-NN based feature has experience of being used on 1st place solution of Kaggle competition (see references)
 - Be able to switch backend of k-NN algorithm
   - [scikit-learn](https://github.com/scikit-learn/scikit-learn) (default)
   - [annoy](https://github.com/spotify/annoy)